vimes1984/mindbody-api-wordpress/README.txt

 it's intention is to try and import the mindbody api lesson's, classes and staff over to wordpress/woocommerce.
 If any further help is required drop me a line on here or contact http://accruemarketing.com/

+you have a few shortcodes:

+[mindbodyeventscal]

+and
+[mindbodyeventscalwid]

+these may require additional javascript files at the very least you'll
+need to add in the JS file for these if anybody is interested they can open a ticket and I'll upload them...

 == Installation ==